intake/intake/docs/source/persisting.rst

 Persisting to Remote
 --------------------

-If you are typically running your code inside of ethemaral containers, then persisting data-sets may be something that you want to do (because the original source is slow, or parsing is CPU/memory intensive), but the local storage is not useful.
+If you are typically running your code inside of ephemoral containers, then persisting data-sets may be something that you want to do (because the original source is slow, or parsing is CPU/memory intensive), but the local storage is not useful.
 In some cases you may have access to some shared network storage mounted on the instance, but in other cases you will want to persist to a remote store.